canonical/pi-gadget/README.md

 To turn off the splash screen completely please edit config/cmdline.txt and remove the "splash" and the "vt.handoff=2" keywords from the default kernel commandline.

+By default all tty's on HDMI are disabled (you can still configure the system via serial console).
+To turn this feature off, remove the keyword `nogetty` from cmdline.txt, this will bring back a text console on the HDMI screen.

 ## Building

-To build the gadget snap locally on an armhf system please use `snapcraft`.

-To cross build this gadget snap on a PC please run `snapcraft --target-arch=armhf`
+This gadget snap can only be cross built on an amd64 machine.
+To do so, just run `snapcraft` in the top level of the source tree after cloning it.